GawerMayank/WeatherApp/README.md

 # WeatherApp
+Author: Mayank Singh Gawer
+Technology used: Python
-This app will tell you the temperature of any city in degree celsius.
+Description:This app uses a simple weather key api to tell you the temperature of any city.
-After running this python project it will ask you to enter the name of the city.
-Once you have correctly entered the name of the desired city you want it will tell you the temperature in degreee celsius.
+Functions: Enter the name of the city you want to know, this program will tell you the temperature of the city you entered in degree celsius.
+This program is maily designed to work on macOS if your wish to run it on windows or any other OS some changes may need to be done.
+Contact Info: If you have any doubts or come across any issues feel free to contact me on my mail (mayankgawer8698@gmail.com)